Context-Aware Mixup for Domain Adaptive Semantic Segmentation: Methodology

-\textbf{Significance mask.} We denote the SigMask $U_T = I(\zeta < H)$, where $I$ is an indicator function.
-Note that although the predictive entropy $\zeta^{(h,w)}$ is similar to ADVENT~\cite{ADVENT}, we do not perform entropy minimization at all, and our SigMask $U_T$ is calculated from Eq. \eqref{eq:4} to Eq. \eqref{eq:6} in a completely different way, with the help of target predictive entropy $\zeta$ and its dynamic threshold $H$.
+\textbf{Significance mask.} To filter out the unreliable pixel-wise prediction of the mixed teacher predictions, we denote the SigMask $U_T = I(\zeta < R)$ with the help of target predictive entropy $\zeta$ and its dynamic threshold $R$, where $I$ is an indicator function.
+Only those high-confident pixels where the predictive entropy is lower than the dynamic threshold will remain.

-Given the contextual mask $M$ as additional supervisory signals, we perform \textbf{SigMask level} domain mixup.
+Given the contextual mask $M$ as additional supervisory signals to promote the domain mixup, we perform \textbf{SigMask level} domain mixup.
 The significance mask of the source domain $U_S$ and the target domain $U_{T}$ are mixed into $U_M$:

 where $U_{S}$ is a tensor full of 1, because the source labels are provided without uncertainties.
 And these certain areas do not need to reweigh the consistency loss.
-Only the uncertain areas in the target $U_{T}$ which is below the dynamic threshold $H$, are set to 0 to reweigh the consistency loss.
+Only the uncertain areas in the target $U_{T}$ which is below the dynamic threshold $R$, are set to 0 to reweigh the consistency loss.

-\textbf{Significance-reweighted consistency loss.} To encourage the teacher model to transfer more credible knowledge to the student model, we define a SRC loss with the guidance of $U_M$:
+\textbf{Significance-reweighted consistency (SRC) loss.} To encourage the teacher model to transfer more credible knowledge to the student model, we define an SRC loss to penalize the inconsistency between the mixed teacher prediction and the mixed student prediction with the guidance of $U_M$:

-where $f_{\theta^{\prime}}$ and $f_{\theta}$ are the teacher model and the student model, respectively. $CE$ is the abbreviation of the cross-entropy loss.
+where $F_{\theta^{\prime}}$ and $F_{\theta}$ are the teacher model and the student model, respectively. $CE$ is the abbreviation of the cross-entropy loss.
+As recent methods~\cite{tranheden2020dacs,olsson2021classmix,liu2021bapa} reveal that Cross-Entropy loss is more suitable than $MSE$ and $KL$ loss for the semantic segmentation task, we thus design this SRC loss on top of $CE$ loss.
 The pixel-wise SigMask $U_{M}$ is used to reweigh the consistency loss in a weighted averaging manner.
+In particular, we normalize the loss $\mathcal{L}_{con}$ by the summation of all pixels in the SigMask $U_M$.
+As a result, we could further alleviate the adverse impacts and the negative transfer, \emph{e.g.,} early performance degradation, during the online adaptation of consistency regularization.